 Please visit the Study London Program page to learn more about the elective courses offered in a variety of disciplines such as Art History, Communications & Media Studies, Film Studies, Fine Arts, History, Literature, Marketing, Psychology, Sociology, or Women’s Studies.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-The Institute of Human Sciences at the University of Oxford offers one of the required courses in the fall and spring core curriculum.
+The Institute of Human Sciences at the University of Oxford offers one of several optional courses in the fall and spring curriculum.
 The Institute of Human Sciences draws from several departments in the university, including Anthropology, Physiology, Psychology, Sociology, and Zoology, to offer courses that provide a multi-disciplinary undergraduate foundation.

-You travel one day a week by train from London to Oxford, just 60 miles from London, and join Oxford students working toward a degree in Human Sciences.
+You travel every Friday by train from London to Oxford, approximately two hours round-trip, and join Oxford students working toward a degree in Human Sciences.
 The scheduled lecture is held in the morning at the Institute for Human Sciences.